-Page 3: The “Policing Reform” page offers another reason to continue monkey-wrenching.
-That is, continue jury nullifications until this and other proposals are adequately considered, reforms that could save lives of both the police and the public.
+Page 3: The “Policing Reform” page offers a proposal that could save lives of both the public and the police.

-…at its core, the root problem of environmental degradation and slavery’s legacy is the same: to “plunder not just the bodies of humans but the body of the Earth itself (author Ta-Nehisi Coates).”
+At its core, the root problem of social injustice and environmental degradation is the same: the “plunder not just the bodies of humans but the body of the Earth itself (author Ta-Nehisi Coates).”
 It is the core unwillingness to accept responsibility, the unwillingness to pull our weight and pay as we go, the unwillingness to compensate for damage done to others from our choices.